 You can also find historical reproductions of 16th-17th-century Italian plays (in Italian), a merry-go-round, puppet shows, and holiday-themed sweets.

 All the parties end on Fat Tuesday (also known as Shrove Tuesday or Mardi Gras).
-If you find yourself staying in Rome for Lent, you will find Rome a quieter, more reflective place.
-Station Churches scattered through the city have been selected by the Vatican to host congregate masses on each day of Lent starting at 7:00 am.
+If you're staying in Rome for Lent, you will find Rome a quieter, more reflective place.
+Station Churches scattered through the city have been selected by the Vatican to host congregate masses on each day of Lent starting at 7:00 AM.
 Although there are no processions from church to church, each church has its own day throughout the period.
-During Holy Week, the most beautiful churches in Rome are selected for worship, including the Basilica di Santa Sabina where the Pope celebrates Ash Wednesday.
+During Holy Week, the most beautiful churches in Rome are selected for worship, including the Basilica di Santa Sabina, where the Pope celebrates Ash Wednesday.